GISASSimulatin setAnalyzerProperties total_transmission default parameter generates Exception

 #3 Updated by herck about 4 years ago

 I agree that default values should not throw exceptions.
 The problem here is that efficiency and total transmission are coupled.
 Using default parameters cannot overcome this problem.
 A user might want to switch between no analysis and perfect polarization analysis.
 In the first case, default value 0.5 doesn't make sense, in the second case 1.0 throws an exception.
 More specifically, if the user sets efficiency explicitly to zero, nothing should change.
 Using default transmission of 0.5 would make the intensity suddenly drop by 50%.

 I think the safe approach is to always force users to set physically reasonable values by not providing any default parameters in the method.
 The default values for uninitialized analysis will still remain 0.0 and 1.0 (no analysis).

 #4 Updated by a.glavic about 4 years ago

 Why not use the physically more suitable definition of a transmission of the analyzed neutrons?
 Meaning that 100% in polarization and transmission would be 50% of total intensity.
 This also makes more sense when using an analyzer but only looking at ++ and --, which would result in the same result as when using no analyzer and there is no spin-flip scattering.

 The default transmission definition does not make much sense for an analyzer, anyway, as you almost never hit it with unpolarized neutrons.
 For the calculation it is only important how much + and - neutrons are transmitted, not how much unpolarized are.

 The different definition also makes it much easier to used measured values, as you just look at the transmitted intensity with and without analyzer.

-#5 Updated by herck over 2 years ago
+#5 Updated by herck about 4 years ago

 The type of analyzed neutrons (+ or - with respect to the given vector) changes according to the sign of P.